1337tester/SolarSoundBytes/README.md

 2. NLP sentiment analysis of **official news articles**.

-These 2 sentiment analyses are compared to each other (to identify possible correlations) and both mapped onto data on the development of renewable energy and energy storage technologies in the same timeframe from 2022-01-02 to 2024-12-24.
+These 2 sentiment analyses are compared to each other (to identify possible correlations) and both are also mapped onto the global capacity of renewable energy and energy storage technologies recorded during the same timeframe from 2022-01-02 to 2024-12-24.

 ## SoundBytes

-To make our findings accessible and engaging, we transform the resulting insights into concise audio summaries, aka **SoundBytes**, to effectively communicate the state of the ongoing energy transition to a broader audience.
+We've created **SoundBytes** - short audio summaries that turn our data insights into easy-to-understand stories.
+Users can pick any combination of data streams and time periods to generate custom audio reports, making the energy transition accessible to everyone.

+To draw your own concusions, anyone can play with our extensive dataset using [this link](https://solar-sound-bytes-26080134526.europe-west1.run.app/).

 ## Tagline

+To break down the complexity of this project, here are 2 taglines.

+Which one was written by a human and which by an AI agent?

+You can place your guess in this poll together with your betting stake!

+### Alternative 0
-Mapping our global energy transition into bite-sized audio insights.
+Empowering you to explore our global energy transition by generating bite-sized audio insights based on your custom-made focus data subset.

+### Alternative 1
+Transform complex energy data into digestible audio stories, empowering you to discover insights from your chosen data perspective.

 # Website